English → Bisaya · Politeness

 How to pronounce Palihog

-Say it as pah-lee-HOG.
+Say it as pah-LEE-hohg.
 Capitalized syllables in the pronunciation guide indicate stress — the part of the word you emphasize when speaking.
 Bisaya stress is meaningful: putting it on the wrong syllable can change the meaning of a word, so it's worth practicing out loud.

 Example sentences